Area is clean, tidy and well kept.

 Escape routes and emergency doors are clear.

-There are appropriate first aid and emergency facilities in the near vicinity and members are aware of them.
+There are appropriate first aid and emergency facilities in the near vicinity and workers' are aware of them.

 Kits are clearly signed, stocked and contents are in-date.